Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 SHOULD DISBELIEVERS, INFIDELS, OR APOSTATES BE KILLED?

 The verse below is proof that due to apostasy, nobody would be killed during Prophet Muhammad’s (PBUH) lifetime.
-Otherwise, these people would not even dare act as stated in the verse:
+Otherwise, the people mentioned in the verse would not even dare act as stated in it:

 “A group of the Experts in the Book says: “At the beginning of the day (say that you) believe in what has been sent down to those who believe, and at the end of the day reject it (become kafir).
 Perhaps they also return (from their belief).”
 (Al-e Imran 3:72)

 Thus, we have to say that nobody can ever be killed for this reason in any era.
-Indeed, the only case when killing a human being can come into question is when that person kills another human being:
+Indeed, the only case when killing a human being can come into question is when that person kills another human being for no rightful reason:

 “And do not kill any soul which God has made inviolable, except by right.
 And whoever is killed unjustly – We have given his/her protector the authority, but let him not exceed limits in taking life.
 Indeed, he has been helped.”
 (Al-Isra 17:33).